-23 Each instance of offending would be counted as a separate proceeding regardless of the number of offences an individual is charged with also noted that other variables had non-linear relationships, such as remoteness, but the structure of these were not simplified.
+23 Each instance of offending would be counted as a separate proceeding regardless of the number of offences an individual is charged with.

 24 Australian Bureau of Statistics (ABS), 'Table 17.
 Offenders, Age by number of times proceeded against by police, Selected states and territories, 2022-23' [data set], Recorded Crime - Offenders, ABS website, 2024, accessed 1 March 2024.